The short answer

 A quick Utah market check shows the same spread.
 Published local offers include a Salt Lake City custom-coded starter package at $1,000 for 1-3 pages, a Utah package page starting at $1,200 for 1-4 pages and $3,600 for 5-9 pages, and a Park City/Salt Lake City agency article describing a $5,000-$10,000 small-business redesign range.

 That does not mean every site should cost $5,000.
-It means a $1,000 rebuild is not some wild number.
+It means a $1,000 revamp is not some wild number.
 It is the lean end of professional work, especially if it includes mobile design, forms, redirects, on-page SEO, launch help, and clean ownership.

-So is a $1,000 rebuild worth it?
+So is a $1,000 revamp worth it?

 Sometimes yes.
 Sometimes no.